tlinjordet/JT-VAE-tmcinvdes/README.md

 The tree decomposition has kekulization errors if this is the case.
 The requirements.yml file is an export of a working conda environment that can run this model.

-# Quick Start

 ## Code for model training

-This repository contains the Python 3 implementation of the new Fast Junction Tree Variational Autoencoder code.

-- `fast_molvae/` contains codes for VAE training.
+- `fast_molvae/` contains codes for JT-VAE training.
 Please refer to `fast_molvae/README.md` for details.
 - `fast_jtnn/` contains codes for model implementation.
 - `fast_molopt/` contains codes for training a conditional JT-VAE.